-- ii.
-Bank reconciliations include evidence that a member of management or board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - Bank reconciliations and statements are reviewed monthly by the mayor who does not handle cash, post ledgers, or issue checks. - iii.
+Bank reconciliations include written evidence that a member of management or board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of the date reconciliation was prepared (e.g., initialed and dated, electronically logged); and iii.
 Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.